ancantu/SCICLD2019/docs/hpc_software_environment/hpc_software_environment_01.md

 ### Getting Set Up

-Please log in to the WiFi (see handout), then log in to the Lonestar5 cluster.
+Please log in to the WiFi (see handout), then log in to the Wrangler cluster.
 Follow the instructions for your operating system below.

 Mac / Linux: